DmitryMyadzelets/epicx/journal/week 23.md

 **Note:** Again, we see the -7&deg;C improvement in the vacuum.

 ### Mathematical model for removed power at the cold side
 Removed power at the cold side (Qc) depends on the hot side temperature (T hot) and &#916;T. The specification of PE-16 provides only 3 charts for T hot: 27, 50 and 75&deg;C. Using the chart for e.g. &#916;T = 70&deg;C the Qc = 3.98W at 50&deg;C and 2.05W at 27&deg;C (AVEDEV is 0.97W).
-To get more precse values of Qc we can make a mathematical model using data fitting.
+To get more precise values of Qc we can make a mathematical model using data fitting.

 With `Origin` software (special thanks to Raimondo Cecchini) we applied a **plane model**, and got the **function for I=2.1A**: